-Neuromyelitis Optica Spectrum Disorder (NMOSD)
+Relapsing Neuromyelitis Optica Spectrum Disorder (NMOSD)

-NMOSD is a severe and ultra-rare autoimmune disease of the central nervous system (CNS) that primarily affects the optic nerves and spinal cord.
-Enrollment and dosing are ongoing in a global, randomized, double-blind, placebo-controlled to evaluate eculizumab as a treatment for patients with relapsing NMOSD.
-The FDA, EC, and MHLW have each granted orphan designation for eculizumab as a treatment for patients with NMOSD.
+Relapsing NMOSD is a severe and ultra-rare autoimmune disease of the central nervous system (CNS) that primarily affects the optic nerves and spinal cord.
+The disease leads to severe weakness, paralysis, respiratory failure, loss of bowel and bladder function, blindness and premature death.
+Enrollment and dosing are ongoing in a global, randomized, double-blind, placebo-controlled trial to evaluate eculizumab as a treatment for patients with relapsing NMOSD.
+The FDA, EC, and MHLW have each granted orphan designation for eculizumab as a treatment for patients with relapsing NMOSD.